akeneo/pim-api-docs/content/app-portal/app-security-requirements.md

 ### OAuth2 PIM Access Scope

 Your App needs to ask for scopes during the [authentication process](https://api.akeneo.com/apps/authentication-and-authorization.html#authorization-and-authentication-scopes).
-The scopes requested **MUST** follow the least privilege principle and solely the ones your App needs to function.
+The scopes requested **MUST** follow the least privilege principle and **MUST** solely be the ones your App needs to function.
 You can find all the scopes available [here](https://api.akeneo.com/apps/authentication-and-authorization.html#available-authorization-scopes) to determine which ones suit your business needs.

 ### Secrets management